amruthmonnappa/amruthmonnappa/README.md

 - 👋 Hi, I’m @amruthmonnappa
-- 👀 I’m interested in Python and Webdev
+- 👀 I’m interested in Web-Development and Tech

 <!---
 amruthmonnappa/amruthmonnappa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.